Lychakiv Cemetery: Lwów Defenders' Cemetery

-The Cemetery of the Defenders of Lwów (Cemetery of Eaglets, Cmentarz Orląt Lwowskich) is a memorial and a burial place for the Poles and their allies who died in Lviv during the hostilities of the Polish-Ukrainian War (1918−1919) and Polish-Soviet War (1919−1921).
+The Cemetery of the Defenders of Lwów (Cemetery of Eaglets, Cmentarz Orląt Lwowskich) is a memorial and a burial place for Poles and their allies who died in Lviv during the hostilities of the Polish-Ukrainian War (1918−1919) and Polish-Soviet War (1919−1921).

 The complex is a part of the Lychakiv Cemetery.
 There are about 3000 graves in that part of the cemetery; some from the Lwów Eaglets young militia volunteers, after whom that part of the cemetery is named.
-It was one of the most famous necropolises of the interwar Poland.
+It was one of the most famous necropolises of interwar Poland.
 Lviv was a city in interwar Poland and at the time named Lwów.

 In 1925, the ashes of one of the unknown defenders of Lwów were transferred to the Tomb of the Unknown Soldier in Warsaw.
 After that was built the «Polish mausoleum» (Lwów Eaglets Memorial).

-After World War II the cemetery of Lwów Eaglets was completely destroyed and turned into a truck depot and at one time Eaglets Cemetery was damaged with a bulldozer.
+After World War II the cemetery of Lwów Eaglets was completely destroyed and turned into a truck depot.
+At one time Eaglets Cemetery was damaged with a bulldozer.

-Due to the history of complex Polish-Ukrainian relations, the Polish Eaglets Cemetery was neglected because the Ukrainian authorities did not want to rebuild this monument of young Polish soldiers defending the city in 1920s.
+Due to the complex history of Polish-Ukrainian relations, the Polish Eaglets Cemetery was neglected because the Ukrainian authorities did not want to rebuild this monument of young Polish soldiers.
 Though in the late 1980s, workers of a Polish company which were working in Khmelnytskyi started to redecorate and rebuild the necropolis from its ruins (which was not always legal according to Ukrainian law).
-Although the Ukrainian authorities tried to stop the works several times, the Poles managed to renovate this important memorial of great Lvovians.
+Although the Ukrainian authorities tried to stop the works several times, the Poles managed to renovate this important memorial to the city's Polish defenders.

 Since 1999 there is also a monument to the Sich Riflemen located just outside the Polish mausoleum.

-Since the fall of communism, the cemetery had been rebuilt and refurbished.
+Since the fall of communism, the cemetery has been rebuilt and refurbished.
 It was finally reopened on 24 June 2005.

 1863 January rebels' hill

 In the back part of the cemetery (No. 6 on the plan) on a separate field indicated original steel crosses, located «1863 rebels' hill».
-Buried here are members Polish January Uprising of 1863, of which a member of the Polish Central National Committee Bronisław Szwarce, the famous zoologist Benedykt Dybowski, cornet Vitebsk land, resting under the central monument rebels Shimon Vizunas Shidlovsky, etc.
+Buried here are members Polish January Uprising of 1863, of which a member of the Polish Central National Committee Bronisław Szwarce, the famous zoologist Benedykt Dybowski, resting under the central monument alongside rebel Shimon Vizunas Shidlovsky.

 Other veterans' sections

-There are also numerous parts of the cemetery in which veterans of most wars of 19th and 20th centuries are buried, including the quarters of veterans of:
+There are also numerous parts of the cemetery in which veterans of most wars of the 19th and 20th centuries are buried, including the quarters of veterans of: